AlexanderMakarov/tgjournals/pulumi/README.md

 # Pulumi Deployment for Telegram Journals Bot

-This directory contains the Pulumi configuration for deploying the Telegram Journals Bot to Google Cloud Functions with automatic Docker image building, pushing, and TLS certificate management.
+This directory contains the Pulumi configuration for deploying the Telegram Journals Bot to Google Cloud Run v2 with automatic Docker image building, pushing to Artifact Registry, and resource management.

 ## Prerequisites